DrewNaylor/guinget/docs/readmes/readme-v0.3.0.1-beta.txt

 - Hardware requirements:
   - Minimum: At least a 1.2 GHz CPU; 1 GB of RAM or more.
   - Recommended: At least a 2.5 GHz dual-core CPU; 2 GB of RAM or more.
   - The recommended may not be enough in some cases to prevent lockups when loading the package list and details, but it should be ok.
-Performance improvements in guinget v0.3 should prevent most lockups related to loading the package list, though things may still be slow sometimes.
-Restarting guinget a few times may improve performance as that'll cause .NET Framework to compile it to machine code.
+Performance improvements in guinget v0.4 should prevent most lockups related to loading the package list, though things may still be slow sometimes.
+Restarting guinget a few times after a fresh install or upgrade may improve performance as that'll cause .NET Framework to compile it to machine code.

 - Disk space:
   - 32-bit: 5 GB space free